Amanda Lang

-Amanda Lang (born 31 October 1970) is a Canadian business journalist, currently employed by BNN Bloomberg.
+Amanda Lang (born 31 October 1970) is a Canadian business journalist, and host of Taking Stock, a weekly business news program on CTV, BNN Bloomberg and CP24.
 Previously, she was the host of Bloomberg North on Bloomberg TV Canada.
 Lang was formerly senior business correspondent for CBC News, where she anchored The Exchange with Amanda Lang daily on CBC News Network.
 Prior to her work with CBC, she worked as a print journalist for Canadian national newspapers and was an anchor for CNNfn and BNN.

-Early life
+Early life and personal life

 Lang's father is Otto Lang, a Liberal party MP and federal cabinet member during the 1960s and 1970s.
 Lang's stepfather, Donald Stovel Macdonald, was also a federal Liberal Cabinet member.

-Lang has an identical twin sister, Adrian.
+Lang is one of six siblings, including her identical twin sister, Adrian Lang, an executive at Staples Canada and Timothy Lang, a non-profit leader.
+She is an avid reader, runner and cyclist.

-She attended St Mary's Academy, a private Catholic girls' school in Winnipeg, Manitoba and later studied architecture at the University of Manitoba.
+Lang attended St Mary's Academy, a private Catholic girls' school in Winnipeg, Manitoba.
+She later studied architecture at the University of Manitoba.

 Journalism career

+Early career

 Lang began her journalism career in print at The Globe and Mail in the InfoGlobe unit.

-She was later the New York correspondent for the National Post (after it acquired the Financial Post).
+She then moved to the National Post (then the Financial Post) as their New York correspondent.

 Switch to television

-She got her start in television as an anchor and reporter with CNN in New York City where she reported from the New York Stock Exchange for American Morning, and anchored programs on CNN's then-financial network, CNNfn.
+She got her start in television with what was then RoBTV (now BNN) in 1999, in New York, before moving to CNN in 2000 where she reported from the New York Stock Exchange for American Morning, and anchored programs on CNN's then-financial network, CNNfn.

-Moving back to Canada, she became an anchor for Business News Network and was host of both SqueezePlay and The Commodities Report.
+In 2002, she returned to CTV and RoBTV, before anchoring Squeezeplay with Kevin O'Leary and The Commodities Report in 2003.

 Lang left SqueezePlay and BNN in July 2009.

-CBC
+Move to CBC

-Starting on 26 October 2009, Lang and Kevin O'Leary began anchoring The Lang & O'Leary Exchange, a new business program on CBC News Network airing weekdays (as of 1 March 2010) at 7 pm Eastern Time, on which she has interviewed people such as Brian Mulroney, former prime minister of Canada.
+In 2010, Lang and O'Leary moved to CBC and launched The Lang & O'Leary Exchange.
+Upon O'Leary's departure in 2014, the show was rebranded as The Exchange with Amanda Lang.

+While at the CBC, Lang's coverage ranged from the Occupy Movement, to the high-profile NSA leak by Edward Snowden, to questions of increasing wealth inequality.

+In 2010, Lang won a Gemini award in the category of Best Host or Interviewer in a News Information Program or Series.
+Other nominees included Heather Hiscox of CBC News Now and Erica Johnson of Marketplace.

+During her time at CBC Lang also worked as Senior Business Correspondent reporting for The National.

 Her book, The Power of Why, came out in 2012.
 Already touted as Peter Mansbridge's successor on The National, the 42-year-old Lang made Toronto Lifes 2012 '50 Most Influential People in Toronto' annual list.

-On 13 October 2015, CBC announced Lang was leaving the broadcaster effective 16 October for what was described as "a new opportunity outside the CBC in television."